Hormone pearls through the decades

 - Bladder changes primarily incontinence both stress and urge incontinence.
 Kegel exercises.

-- Skin loss of the fatty layer under and a reduction of natural oils cause increase in wrinkles and bruising.
+- Skin loss of the fatty layer under and a reduction of natural oils cause an increase in wrinkles and bruising.
 Sunscreen is essential.

 Download article here.